vasilakisfil/Introspected-REST/README.md

 Again as with HTTP OPTIONS, the server will either have to provide a representation of the available MicroTypes inside the response body of the well-known URI or use the `Link` header.

-Althoug this solution could work, we feel that [RFC 5785](https://tools.ietf.org/html/rfc5785) was not designed to be used for such specific URIs but instead for more generic properties that usually applie to all host's URIs.
+Although this solution could work, we feel that [RFC 5785](https://tools.ietf.org/html/rfc5785) was not designed to be used for such specific URIs but instead for more generic properties that usually applie to all host's URIs.